 Looking for galley kitchen ideas?
-This lovely design concept isn't always the simplest to create – whether you've got a big or small kitchen space – so you've come to the right place for advice and inspiration.
+We get that even this popular kitchen design isn't always the simplest to create – whether you've got a big or small kitchen space – so you've come to the right place for advice and inspiration.

 Our round up of stylish galley kitchen ideas will show you how to make the most of this type of kitchen space, without compromising on style.
 Covering everything from layout ideas, storage solutions and tips on making your space seem larger, to lighting and incorporating interiors trends to suit your personality, keep scrolling ahead of your galley kitchen overhaul to make it a success.

 Find more kitchen ideas on our ultimate guide.

 The best layout for a galley kitchen will depend on how much space you have.
 If you have a bigger area to work with you could include a breakfast bar or a wall hung table, while if you're working with a small space, you'll have to be more creative and incorporate pull out tables and fold up chairs too.
 We take a look below at different galley kitchen layout ideas so check it out and match our suggestions to your space for a successful turnout.